 Corrected entry: In the exhibition game against Norway, Jim Craig is shown in goal for the US.
 It was actually the backup goaltender, Steve Janaszak, who played in that game.

-New this month Correction: Craig played against Norway.
+Correction: Craig played against Norway.
 Janaszak never played in the Olympic tournament.

 Corrected entry: When the US is playing the West German team in the Olympics, up on the score board the initials "GDR" are shown.
 The initials "GDR" stood for "German Democratic Republic," which was East Germany at the time.
 The initials for West Germany were "FRG" for "Federal Republic of Germany".